 This is where the philosopher in me comes out.
 We’ve all grown up in different places, experienced the world in different ways and so it’s no surprise that we all have different ideas about what’s right and what’s wrong.
 Just because you don’t agree with someone’s view on an issue doesn’t mean their fundamentally wrong.

 Manage Disagreements Healthily

 Sometimes, debates just don’t go straight forward and they just end up with you disagreeing with each other.
-In this case it’s good practice to develop healthy techniques which will try resolve the situation.
+In this case, it’s good practice to develop healthy techniques which will try to resolve the situation.
 Stay calm- getting all riled up isn’t going to help anyone.
 Listen- you have to be willing to hear what the other person has to say or else you’re not going to get anywhere.
-Look for common ground- there may be areas you can agree on without compromising your stand point.
+Look for common ground- there may be areas you can agree on without compromising your standpoint.
 If all else fails, change the subject- some debates just aren’t worth it.